 2. All Front Sight memberships are now willable. […]

-Considering that members would be willing an obligation financially to support Front Sight along with the membership, this benefit is clouded at best.
+Considering that members would be willing an obligation to support Front Sight financially along with each membership, this benefit is clouded at best.

 3. Front Sight memberships can now be sold or transferred to ANY individual, even existing members.
 The restriction of no advertising in any public media remains in effect, but you can now sell or transfer YOUR membership or any of yourTo Be DeterminedMemberships to anyone, including existing Front Sight Members.
 This is an Exchange in Abundance as you were never able to do this in the past.